 Determining whether or not unborn human beings can feel pain at early gestational ages is certainly important.
 However, it’s not the only factor in deciding whether they deserve legal protection from abortion.

 Even some born people with disabilities are unable to feel pain, but that doesn’t mean they don’t have a right to life.
 As pro-life apologist Trent Horn has pointed out, a fetus’ right to life doesn’t come from what he or she can do, but what he or she is.
-From the moment of fertilization, the unborn are unique, living human beings with dignity, value, and a right to life!
+From the moment of fertilization, an unborn human being is a unique, living individual with dignity, value, and a right to life!